isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 we'll need for the remainder of the book.
 As always, we start with a new module for the chapter:

+Hidden

+:   ```agda
+{-# OPTIONS --allow-unsolved-metas #-}
+    ```

 ```agda
 module 2-numbers where
 ```

-As you might expect, Agda already has support for numbers, and they are not things we necessarily need to build for ourselves.
-That being said, it's important to get an intuition for how we can use Agda to solve problems, and numbers are simultaneously a domain you already understand, and are usually *built-in,* magical constructs in most programming languages.
-This is not true in Agda: numbers are defined in the standard library.
-Our approach will be to build the same number system exported by the standard library so we can peek at how it's done.
+Agda already has support for numbers as you might expect, and they are not
+things we necessarily need to build for ourselves.
+That being said, it's
+important to get an intuition for how we can use Agda to solve problems.
+Numbers
+are simultaneously a domain you already understand, and, in most programming
+languages, they usually come as pre-built, magical primitives.
+This is not true
+in Agda: numbers are defined in the standard library.
+Our approach will be to
+build the same number system exported by the standard library so we can peek at
+how it's done.
 However, this is just an exercise; after this chapter, we will